 By Patrick Porter

-Gather together as a Community in a comfortable setting (around a table, on the couch, the floor of a living room, etc.).
-Have someone lead a prayer asking the Holy Spirit to lead and guide your time together.
+Gather together as a Community in a comfortable setting.
+Take a moment in silence and then pray to ask the Holy Spirit to lead and guide your time together.

 Read this overview